Subtopics in this article:

 Coconut oil is a safer alternative, though again in moderation.
-While the oil may reduce coffee's side effects, most of the side effects will remain.
+While a teaspoon of coconut oil per cup may offset some of coffee's side effects, from my experience, most of the side effects of coffee consumption will remain.

 Pasteurized milk, cream, or Half & Half tend to increase sinus congestion (and thus snoring during sleep, then congestion upon waking and during the day).

 Avoid the use of nondairy creamers due to the number of harmful ingredients in them.

 Consider the use of cinnamon and nutmeg as optional flavoring choices.
 Greek coffee uses cardamon, which offsets coffee's harm to the spleen).

 Grind your own coffee bean (preground beans can become rancid quickly).

 There are questions regarding the use of dark roast beans over the light roast.
 Light roast beans contain higher amounts of active palmitic acids which enhance the production of glutathione S-transferase (GST).
 (GST is an important agent in the reduction of pollutants, possibly lending to coffee's benefits during various studies, and the main reason why coffee enemas with light roast beans are promoted for detoxification purposes.)
 Dark roast beans have higher levels of secondary antioxidants formed during the roasting process.

 If you are going to drink coffee I also recommend adding approximately 1/4 tsp. of clay to your coffee.
 Sacred Clay and/or Ancient Mineral Blend added to coffee helps to moderate some of coffee's side effects: